larcc-group/escola-inverno-2021-shell/commands/users/chmod.md

 `chmod a+rx {{file}}`

-- Give others (not in the file owner's group) the same rights as the group:
 - Conceda a outros usuários (que não estão no grupo do proprietário do arquivo) os mesmos direitos que o grupo:

 `chmod o=g {{file}}`